carbynestack/klyshko/README.md

       batchSize: 100000
 ```

-This registers the CRG generator with Klyshko.
-Note that you have to specify
+This registers the generator with Klyshko.
+Note that you have to specify each
-each tuple type supported by the CRG and provide a recommended batch size for
+tuple type supported by the CRG and provide a recommended batch size for jobs
-jobs that generates that type of tuples.
-In case a tuple type is supported by
+that generate that type of tuples.
+In case a tuple type is supported by multiple
-multiple generators no tuples are generated for that tuple type to avoid
+generators no tuples are generated for that tuple type to avoid potential
-potential inconsistencies across VCPs.
+inconsistencies across VCPs.

 ### Instantiating a Scheduler